Frequently Asked Questions

 Night Clerks are the personnel responsible for working the front desk during the overnight hours.
 These student employees work from midnight to 8 a.m.
 They check student IDs, make rounds in the Residential Colleges, check outside doors and respond to calls.

 Along with these staff members, the central staff strives to provide a standard of service that meets the needs of our students.
-The five full-time professional staff members include the Assistant Director of Administrative Services, Assistant Director of Resident Services, Assistant Director for Residence Education, Coordinator of Housing Operations, and the Director of Housing/Residence Life.
+The five full-time professional staff members include the Associate Director of Housing for Administrative Services, Assistant Director of Resident Services, Assistant Director for Residence Education, Coordinator of Housing Operations, and the Director of Housing/Residence Life.
 If there are ways that they can assist you, please let them know.
+(Housing Staff)

 Consolidation is the process of moving together residents who are paying for double occupancy but for some reason are in a room without a roommate.
 Students will be notified via email and will be provided a list of names of same gender residents who are also without a roommate.
 Residents who may find themselves in this situation should consider this process as an opportunity to find someone that they would like to have as a roommate.
 Our goal is not to inconvenience our residents; rather encourage our students to find someone that they would feel comfortable sharing a room with.
 This ultimately creates a better living environment and fosters academic achievement.